michelbrassard/Trek/README.md

 # Trek

 A prototype for a training management platform.
-Also, it as exercise for creating web applications.
+(Exercise for creating web applications.)

 ## Backend